Orbital-Knewbie/Knewbie/docs/UserGuide-Students.md

 &nbsp; &nbsp; &nbsp; &nbsp; 4.
 Keep your unique id confidential or only to people you want to share your progress with (i.e your parents).

 &nbsp; &nbsp; &nbsp; &nbsp; 5.
-The progress report will show the fopllowing three graphs.
+The progress report will show the fopllowing three graphs. <br>
-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 1.
-Overall progress over time, which gets updated with every quiz (inside of classes or outside) completed.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; - Overall progress over time, which gets updated with every quiz (inside of classes or outside) completed. <br>
-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 2.
-Difficulty progress over time, which shows a percentage of the questions answered correctly, depending on the difficulty.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; - Difficulty progress over time, which shows a percentage of the questions answered correctly, depending on the difficulty. <br>
-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 3.
-Topical Progress, which displays your proficiency based on the respective topics.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; - Topical Progress, which displays your proficiency based on the respective topics.

 ![Progress Report](images/ProgressReport.png)